Cell Spool Winder

 Happy winding :)

 A two minutes re-spooling.
-Very new worm gear and reader.
 The specific noise is the desiccant looping in the desiccant tower inside the Cell Spool.

-Based on a few repeated requests I have created a variant that might have a few advantages, if interested please check and:
+Based on a few repeated requests I have created two variants that might have a few advantages, if interested please check and:

 The "cell" spool: